Our Commitment to Privacy

 - Information from consumer reporting agencies (for example, to assess your creditworthiness for margin products)

-- Other sources with your consent or with the consent of your representative (for example, from other institutions if you transfer positions into Fidelity)
+- Other sources with your consent or with the consent of your broker-dealer (for example, from other institutions if you transfer positions into NFS)

 How we protect information about you

-Fidelity does not share or sell personal information about our customers with unaffiliated third parties for use in marketing their products and services.
-We may share personal information with the following entities:
+The Fidelity Institutional Companies do not share or sell personal information about our customers with unaffiliated third parties for use in marketing their products and services.
+We may share the personal information that we collect about customers, prospects, or former customers with their broker-dealers or with:

-- Unaffiliated service providers (for example, printing and mailing companies, securities clearinghouses, marketing service providers, and other entities who may provide services at Fidelity's direction)
+- Unaffiliated service providers (for example, printing and mailing companies, securities clearinghouses, and other entities that may provide services at our direction)

 - Other organizations as permitted or required by law (for example for fraud prevention or to respond to a subpoena)